bloomingbridges/datasheets/README.md

 No tracking, no login, just _FOSS_

 Created as a finger exercise to impress a potential client.
-As such, I consider it feature complete. __Pull requests welcome.__
+As such, I consider it feature complete.

+__Pull requests welcome!__

 ## Tips & Tricks